quicwg/ops-drafts/draft-ietf-quic-manageability.md

 ## Connection confirmation {#sec-confirm}

-Connection establishment requires cleartext packets and is using a TLS handshake on stream 0.
-Therefore it is detectable using heuristics similar to those used to detect TLS over TCP.
-0-RTT connection may additional also send data packets, right after the Client Initial with the TLS client hello.
-These data may be reordered in the network, therefore it may be possible that 0-RTT Protected data packets are seen before the Client Initial packet.
+Connection establishment uses Client Initial, Server Cleartext, and Client Cleartext packets containing a TS handshake on Stream 0.
+Connection establishment can therefore be detected using heuristics similar to those used to detect TLS over TCP.
+A client using 0-RTT connection may also send data packets in 0-RTT Protected packets directly after the Client Initial packet containing the TLS Client Hello.
+Since these packets may be reordered in the network, note that 0-RTT Protected data packets may be seen before the Client Initial packet.

+## Application Identification {#sec-server}

+The cleartext TLS handshake may contain Server Name Indication (SNI)
+{{?RFC6066}}, by which the client reveals the name of the server it intends to connect to, in order to allow the server to present a certificate based on that name.
+It may also contain information from Application-Layer Protocol Negotiation (ALPN) {{?RFC7301}}, by which the client exposes the names of application-layer protocols it supports and the server exposes the name of the selected protocol.

 ## Flow association {#sec-flow-association}